Chemistry (CHEM)

 As Needed.

-This advanced seminar course explores the molecular nature of disease and engages students in the study of diseases using current topical biochemical literature.
+This advanced seminar course explores the molecular nature of disease and engages students in the study of diseases such as Alzheimer's, ALS and Parkinson's using current topical biochemical literature.

 Prerequisite: CHEM 411 or CHEM 511.